You can open the Print menu by holding down the CTRL key and also pressing down on the Letter P.

 You can decide the Paper Source for your printer, by selecting the one you would like to use from this dropdown.

-By default, PDF Architect will make sure that the content of each page is formatted to print correctly.
+By default, PDF Architect will make sure that each page's content is formatted to print correctly.
 You can choose to disable any of the options below by clicking on the button.
-You will see the effect in the print preview section
+You will see the effect in the print preview section.

 Most print jobs will require you to print the file as-is.
 PDF Architect provides the ability to print in a few different modes to make sure complex tasks can be accomplished.
-Select the option that best suits your need.
+Select the option that works best for you.

 The Single mode is the standard.
 This will print each page as it appears in order, respecting your customization.